-Cannabis Movers & Shakers: MedMen, Rolling Stone Culture Council, Sierra Constellation, Cansortium, Terra Tech, Flora Growth | Benzinga
+Cannabis Movers & Shakers: MedMen, Rolling Stone Culture Council, Sierra Constellation, Cansortium, Terra Tech, Flora Growth - Benzinga

 Cansortium’s CFO Marcos Pedreira Resigns

-Vertically-integrated cannabis company Cansortium Inc. (CSE:TIUM) (OTCQB:CNTMF) disclosed Monday that CFO Marcos Pedreira opted to resign to pursue other opportunities.
+Vertically-integrated cannabis company Cansortium Inc. TIUM CNTMF disclosed Monday that CFO Marcos Pedreira opted to resign to pursue other opportunities.

 The move came on the heels of launching the new retail location in Fort Pierce, the company's 24th dispensary in Florida.